goharbor/community/proposals/new/robot.md

 ## Motivation

 There are a lot of requirements from community would like to have the ability to work harbor with robot account.
-But, Harbor only has the capability of using the registered user to access resources, and do not support user to pull image with robot acccout.
+But, Harbor only has the capability of using the registered user to access resources, and do not support user to pull image with robot account.

 ## User Stories